Java & Kotlin - Gradle, Maven, Bazel

 fingerprinted files (.jar, .war, pom.xml and more*)

 *When building our knowledge base, we download files, unpack them, and fingerprint all file contents besides a few excluded patterns.
 This is a list of the files we download from each source, we fingerprint all contents of each file.
-Some examples are matching on .dll files for C# and .class files contained in a .jar file when we release java support.
+Some examples are matching on .dll files for C# and others for other languages, such as .class files contained in a .jar file from Java.

 Last updated